 Popular ring settings with melee diamonds include pavé, halo and channel settings.
 Melee diamonds are perfect to add volume and all-round shine, without taking away from the diamond at the center.

-Melee diamonds are often placed along the ring’s band, as with this French Pavé Crown Setting.
+Melee diamonds are often placed along the ring’s band, as with this French Pavé Crown Setting from Blue Nile.

 They can also be channel set:

-They are also often set around the center stone in a halo setting such as this.
+They are also often set around the center stone in a halo setting such as this from James Allen.
 A halo setting is a great way to accentuate the size of a center stone, without paying a premium for a high-carat diamond.

 Most times, when you’re buying a ring, there won’t be much opportunity to customize the melee diamonds used for your ring.
 However, you should still be sure the melee diamonds on your ring are a high enough grade, or it may end up detracting from the center stone.